-- In order to investigate further, we follow the evolution of the warm and cold fronts in cross sections through the warm sector in 260 the Ocean and Double simulations (Figs. 10, 11).
+- 285 over the Scandes.
+Further, over and in the lee of the mountains the vertical wind does no longer show any signs of the frontal circulation (Fig. 4e-h).
+As the wave length of the IGWs over the Scandes is comparable to the cross-frontal length scale of the approaching cold front, interactions between the frontal circulation and IGWs seem likely.
+This interaction would need to be non-linear in order for IGWs to be able to alter the background state on which they propagate (e.g., review on the sources and effects of IGW - 290 In order to investigate further, we follow the evolution of the warm and cold fronts in cross sections through the warm sector in the Ocean and Double simulations (Figs. 10, 11).
 Without orography, the cold sector catches up with the warm sector around 05 UTC, and an occlusion process begins (Fig. 10b).
-In this simulation ageostrophic winds exceeding $15 \,\mathrm{m\,s^{-1}}$ occur solely in the boundary layer and along the eastward end of a wind maximum in the upper troposphere, around 400 km along the section in Fig. 10b. - 265 In the Double simulation, the equivalent potential temperature and wind structure differs considerably from that in the Ocean simulation (Fig. 11).
+In this simulation ageostrophic winds exceeding $15 \,\mathrm{m\,s^{-1}}$ occur solely in the boundary layer and along the eastward end of a wind maximum in the upper troposphere, around 400 km along the section in Fig. 10b. - 295 In the Double simulation, the equivalent potential temperature and wind structure differs considerably from that in the Ocean simulation (Fig. 11).
 Most prominently, upstream of the Scandes a cold anomaly exceeding 8K is evident both at 03 and 05 UTC.
-This cold anomaly indicates the orographically retarded propagation of the warm front at 03 UTC and a leftover pocket of incipient cold air trapped below 900hPa at 05 UTC (Fig. 11a,b), similar to the one included the conceptual model of Bjerknes and Solberg (1921).
-Both at 03 UTC and at 05 UTC, low-level ageostrophic winds upstream of the Scandes exceed - $35 \,\mathrm{m\,s^{-1}}$ .
-Throughout the shown evolution, wavy patterns in the ageostrophic wind component indicate IGW activity over the 270 leeward slopes of the Scandes (Fig. 11).
-Consistent with this interpretation, these wavy patterns are even more pronounced in the stratosphere and there exceed amplitudes of 20K in $\theta_e$ .
+This cold anomaly indicates the orographically retarded propagation of the warm front at 03 UTC and a leftover pocket of incipient cold air trapped below 900 hPa at 05 UTC (Fig. 11a, b), similar to the one included the conceptual model of Bjerknes and Solberg (1921).
+Both at 03 UTC and at 05 UTC, low-level ageostrophic winds upstream of the Scandes exceed $35 \text{ m s}^{-1}$ . - Throughout the shown evolution, wavy patterns in the ageostrophic wind component indicate IGW activity over the leeward 300 slopes of the Scandes (Fig. 11).
+Consistent with our interpretationas IGWsthis interpretation, these wavy patterns are even more pronounced in the stratosphere and there exceed amplitudes of 20K in $\theta_e$ .

 In the same region, isentropes are pulled down to follow the orographic slope over varying fractions of the troposphere (Fig. 11a-d).
-These simulated downdrafts are consistent with the appearing cloud-free area observed in the satellite imagery after the

-- passing of the cold front (Fig. 5).
-Despite these downslope winds, neither the warm nor the cold sector affect the lowest level 275 temperatures in the lee of the Scandes.
+These simulated downdrafts are consistent with the appearing cloud-free area observed in the satellite imagery after the 305 passing of the cold front (Fig. 5).
+Despite these downslope winds, neither the warm nor the cold sector affect the lowest level temperatures in the lee of the Scandes.
 This is particularly evident at 07 UTC, when the warm sector is located in the region between 800km and 1000km along the section in the Ocean simulation (Fig. 10c).
 In the same region, there is a pronounced cold anomaly below crest height in Figure 11c, showing that the orographically lifted warm sector hardly descends in the lee of the Scandes.
-This result confirms our previous interpretation of the orographic impact on the warm sector as an orographic - occlusion.
-280
+This result confirms our previous interpretation of the orographic impact on the warm sector as an orographic occlusion.